Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Minimal Taylor algebras

-As the next theorem states, stability under every edge can be added as a next item to Theorem~\ref{thm:bin_abs}.
-This direct connection of absorption, which is a global property, to local concepts in Bulatov's theory is among the most surprising phenomena that the authors have encountered in this work.
+As the next theorem states, stability under every edge can be added as an additional equivalent condition in Theorem~\ref{thm:bin_abs}.
+This direct connection between absorption, which is a global property, to the local concepts in Bulatov's theory is among the most surprising phenomena that the authors have encountered in this work.